frankieliu/hugo/content/posts/bellman-held-karp.md

 mathjax = true
 +++

-## Figure below with mypaint and a Bamboo table on Ubuntu {#figure-below-with-mypaint-and-a-bamboo-table-on-ubuntu}
+## Figure below with mypaint and a Bamboo tablet on Ubuntu {#figure-below-with-mypaint-and-a-bamboo-tablet-on-ubuntu}

 {{< figure src="/images/tsp/bellman-held-karp_b.png" >}}